in

 Marble

 They must be professionally installed.
-If the backsplash and countertop slabs are quarried at the same time, from the same location, the veining will be very consistent.
+The veining will be very consistent if the backsplash and countertop slabs are quarried simultaneously from the exact location.

 A marble backsplash has all the benefits of a marble countertop — it is a durable and low-porosity material that is scratch and scorch resistant.